 $("#main").css("top", parseInt($("#main").css("top")) + 100 + "px");

-change direction when it reaches the boundary of it's parent.<ul> <li style="font-size: 10px">10px font size</li> <li style="font-size: 20px">20px font size</li> <li style="font-size: 30px">30px font size</li> </ul>
+square directly in the center of it's parent.#square change direction when it reaches the boundary of it's parent.<ul> <li style="font-size: 10px">10px font size</li> <li style="font-size: 20px">20px font size</li> <li style="font-size: 30px">30px font size</li> </ul>

 $("li").css("font-size"); // returns '10px'